Santos-Rui/Its-clocks-all-the-way-down/README.md

   For the eletrical side of things, i pretty much given up on shift registers, so i'll most likely end up using one arduin for every digit, so 4 for the full clock.
   Comunication betwen arduinos seems easy, i might end up using a fifth arduino (a uno maybe) to calculate the positions of every dial, send them to the slaves and sync the start of movement.

+  Since This time the plan is to actually build a clock and not a "digit", ill start by building the base board that will hold everything together.
+A 120x45cm board

 </details>